wpgeeks/wp-most-popular/readme.txt

 Yes!
 The plugin is open source and I host it on [Github](https://github.com/MattGeri/WP-Most-Popular).
 Feel free to send me pull requests.

 == Changelog ==

+= 0.3.1 =
+* Fixed a bug where the old function `wmp_get_popular` was no longer working as it should for backwards compatibility

 = 0.3 =
 * New helper function name for getting the most popular posts `wp_most_popular_get_popular`.
 Please note that the old function name is still supported `wmp_get_popular`